marketempower/axiomtheme.com/content/docs/upgrade-guide.md

 +++
 weight = 5
 title = "Upgrade Guide"
-subtitle = "Upgrading Axiom project from v0.7.2 to v0.8.0 - the Tailwind v2 release."
+subtitle = "Upgrading Axiom project from v0.7.2 to v0.8.0 - the Tailwind CSS v2 release."
 tags = ["upgrade"]
 categories = ["docs"]
 +++

-Upgrading an Axiom project from v0.7.2 to v0.8.0 - the Tailwind v2 release.
+Upgrading an Axiom project from v0.7.2 to v0.8.0 - the Tailwind CSS v2 release.

-Axiom v0.8.0 is a major upgrade from v0.7.2 and includes some breaking changes due to changes in Tailwind v2.
+Axiom v0.8.0 is a major upgrade from v0.7.2 and includes some breaking changes due to changes in Tailwind CSS v2.

 In general the upgrade doesn't change anything major within a deployed Axiom website, as the changes are mainly on the build side.